goodwince/MITx-6.00.1x_PythonStudy/README.md

 index = 0
 while index < len(alphabet):
     letter = alphabet[index]
-    print(letter)
+    print(letter + " - " + index)
     index += 1
 ```

 Prints:
 ```
-a
+a - 0
-b
+b - 1
-c
+c - 2
-d
+d - 3
-e
+e - 4
-f
+f - 5
 ```

 We check our index to make sure it less than the length of alphabet.
 Index starts at 0 which means we enter the while loop and print our first letter.
-Then we increment and continue doing this until ``` index < len(alphabet ``` evaluates to false.
+Then we increment and continue doing this until ``` index < len(alphabet ``` evaluates to False.

 ###For Loops
 (In Progress)